ImScientist/probabilistic-forecasting-travel-time/README.md

-# Probabilistic prediction of traveling times
+# Probabilistic prediction of travel times

-We will use a neural network to predict the travelling time distribution between two locations.
+We will use a neural network to predict the travel time distribution between two locations.
 To predict a distribution instead of a single value we modify the neural network by:

 - feeding its outputs to the parameters of a probability distribution function (LogNormal oder Normal).
 Optimizing the